MicrosoftDocs/security/zero-trust/user-access-productivity-increase-security-access.md

   Apply a consistent set of data loss prevention policies across the cloud, on-premises environments, and endpoints to monitor, prevent, and remediate risky activities with sensitive data.

-You must implement data protection to ensure rapid and reliable recovery from a ransomware attack and to block some techniques of attackers.

 ### Program and project member accountabilities

-This table describes the overall protection of your organization data from ransomware in terms of a sponsorship/program management/project management hierarchy to determine and drive results.
+This table describes the overall protection of your organization data in terms of a sponsorship/program management/project management hierarchy to determine and drive results.

 | Lead | Implementor | Accountability |
 |:-------|:-------|:-----|